ranwez-search/SeqTUI/readme_dev.txt

 1. TUI MODE (default)
    - Interactive viewer with Vim-style navigation
    - Triggered when no -o/--output is specified
+   - Can launch with or without file arguments
+   - Without args: opens file browser to select files
+   - With args: opens specified files directly
+   - :e command opens file browser from within viewer

 2. CLI MODE (with -o)
    - Batch processing: convert, translate, concatenate